Global SEO involves many nuances and considerations that impact your organic visibility and the end user experience.

 Then, a quick Google search for the term reveals local competitors:

-Using seoClarity’s capabilities within Content Gaps, I can research those domains further to:
+Using seoClarity’s Content Gaps, I can research those domains further to:

 - Analyze their keywords,

-- Identify the most viable phrases to target, but also,
+- Identify the most viable phrases to target, and

 - Learn more about the local market.

-(This display on Content Gaps shows the terms that are ranking for the top 3 competitors for the chosen keyword, “buty do biegania.”)
+(This display on Content Gaps shows the terms that are ranking for the top competitors for the chosen keyword, “buty do biegania”.)

 Google is the dominant search engine in Poland, with 97.7% market share.
 Entering that market wouldn’t require you to focus on other search engines instead.

-But if you were to go just a bit further to the East, to Russia, for example, you’d also have to optimize the site for Yandex (52% market share.)
+But if you were to go just a bit further to the east, to Russia, for example, you’d also have to optimize the site for Yandex (52% market share).
 Your potential customers in Japan might search for you in Yahoo!
 Japan (24% market share).
-Chinese, in Baidu, and so on.

 Many local regulations might force you to amend sections of your website.